Robsonthi/maze/README.md

 # maze
- sSolving maze with searching algorithms
+ Solving maze with searching algorithms

+## How to use?

+ type_search: 'dfs', 'bfs', 'greedy' or 'a*'

+ sort: 'default' or 'heap'